-You need the skills of a highly trained negotiator to keep a toddler at the table, however running around with food does pose a risk of inhaling the contents of their mouth, even if it is just a snack.
-This goes for older kids too – kicking the footy around whilst eating a sandwich isn’t a great idea.
+You need the skills of a highly trained negotiator to keep a toddler at the table, however, running around with food does pose a risk of inhaling the contents of their mouth, even if it is just a snack.
+This goes for older kids too – kicking the footy around whilst eating a sandwich isn’t a great idea!

 Stay where you can see them

-Even though it may be tempting to attend to another child when another child is occupied eating (and strapped into the high chair to prevent escape), stay with them.
+Even though it may be tempting to attend to another child when one child is occupied eating (and strapped into the high chair to prevent escape), stay with them.
 Choking can be silent, so always stay where you can see them.